 Plenty of Fresh Air and Room to Move

 At Community Montessori, we believe time outside and physical activity foster both child well-being and environmental responsibility.
-We will utilize our large, fenced, natural play area and garden for a substantial portion of each day, weather permitting (defined as an absolute temperature between 25° F and 90° F without hazards such as strong wind or heavy precipitation and lightening).
-When we are not able to go outside, children will have access to a large hall specially prepared for indoor gross-motor activity.
+We utilize our large, fenced, natural play area and garden for a substantial portion of each day, weather permitting (defined as an absolute temperature between 25° F and 90° F without hazards such as strong wind or heavy precipitation and lightening).
+When we are not able to go outside, children have access to a large hall specially prepared for indoor gross-motor activity.

 Before Care (7:30 AM to 8:30 AM)

-Children enrolled in the Before Care program will be greeted by a Children’s House Assistant and focus on preparing for the day ahead in their Children’s House.
-The Assistant will offer children a few independent activities each morning such as building or art materials.
-They will also offer children opportunities to help prepare for the day ahead by preparing snack, restocking materials, or reorganization of the classroom (tasks that may seem a burden to adults can often give young children a valuable sense of purpose and responsibility).
+Children enrolled in the Before Care program are greeted by a Children’s House Assistant and focus on preparing for the day ahead in their Children’s House.
+The Assistant offers children a few independent activities each morning such as building or art materials.
+They also offer children opportunities to help prepare for the day ahead by preparing snack, restocking materials, or reorganization of the classroom (tasks that may seem a burden to adults can often give young children a valuable sense of purpose and responsibility).
 If they wish, families may also pack a breakfast for their child to eat during Before Care.
 While we offer families the flexibility to drop off their child or children anytime during the Before Care hour, we strongly encourage each family to choose a consistent target drop-off window (e.g., between 7:50 AM and 8:00 AM) that works best for their family.
 Consistency in drop-off and pick-up time is one of the most important ways families can ensure productive and happy Extended Care experiences for their young children.

 After Care I (3:30 PM and 4:45 PM)